smartcontractkit/chainlink/pkg/monitoring/README.md

 ## Architecture

 [Chainlink blueprints](https://github.com/smartcontractkit/chainlink-blueprints/blob/main/monitoring/README.md)
-contains a descript of the architecture of the on-chain monitor framework, the tools availables for integrators as well as a tutorial for creating new integrations.
+contains a descript of the architecture of the on-chain monitor framework, the tools available for integrators as well as a tutorial for creating new integrations.

 ## Documentation